 Datasea Inc. is offering 1,450,000 shares of common stock in this public offering.
 Our common stock is currently quoted on the OTCQB Market operated by OTC Markets Group, Inc. under the symbol "DTSS."
-We have applied to have our common stock listed on the NASDAQ Capital Market under the symbol "DTSS."
-We believe that upon the completion of the offering contemplated by this prospectus, we will meet the standards for listing on the NASDAQ Capital Market.
-We cannot guarantee that we will be successful in listing our common stock on the NASDAQ Capital Market; however, we will not complete this offering unless we are so listed.
+Our common stock has been approved to be listed on the NASDAQ Capital Market under the symbol "DTSS", subject to notice of issuance.
 The offering price of our common stock in this offering is expected to be \$4.00 per share.
-The last closing price of our common stock on October 25, 2018 on the OTCQB Market was \$17.19 per share.
+The last closing price of our common stock on December 4, 2018 on the OTCQB Market was \$17.00 per share.

 We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startup Act of 2012 (or the JOBS Act) and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
 We will also be a "controlled company" under the corporate governance standards for NASDAQ listed companies.
-The combined voting power of Ms. Zhixin Liu and Mr. Fu Liu is 78.3% based on 19,170,846 shares issued and outstanding as of the date of this prospectus.
+The combined voting power of Ms. Zhixin Liu and Mr. Fu Liu is 77.9% based on 19,254,846 shares issued and outstanding as of the date of this prospectus.
 See "Risk Factors" and "Management-Controlled Company."